This glossary provides definitions of common industry terms

 for media professionals and other members of the public.

 American Bridge/Fluor Joint Venture.
-JV is building the new San Francisco Bay Bridge for California Department of Transportation (CALTRANS).
+JV built the new San Francisco Bay Bridge for California Department of Transportation (CALTRANS).

 Act or process of absorbing.